 The school is required to have rigorous policies and procedures in place to safeguard children.
 All staff have had training in child protection.
 Some have undertaken further specialist training.
 One member of staff has the role of Designated Safeguarding Lead (i.e. to deal with safeguarding and child protection concerns), and two others act as deputies whenever necessary.

 If staff have any concerns about a child then we follow the procedures outlined in our policy, which may include reporting concerns to social services.
 It may be helpful to know that the law places a duty on the Principal and their staff to report any obvious signs or suspected cases of child abuse – which include non-accidental injury, neglect, emotional abuse and/or sexual abuse.
 The procedures are intended to protect children at risk and all schools and academies nationally are expected to take the attitude that where there are grounds for concern it is better to be safe than sorry.
 This does mean that the school staff risks upsetting some parents/carers by reporting a case which, on investigation, proves unfounded.
-In such circumstances, it is hoped that parents and carers would accept that the staff acted in what were believed to the child’s best interests of the child.
+In such circumstances, it is hoped that parents and carers would accept that the staff acted in what were believed to be the child’s best interests.

 The school has an agreed Safeguarding Policy which is available to download from website policies page.